Latand/MedSyncWebApp/mkdocs/docs/index.md

 ## Introduction

 Welcome to the MedSync WebApp documentation.
-This app serves as an efficient bridge between patients and healthcare professionals, providing streamlined access to medical services via the Telegram platform.
+This core idea of the app is to create a bridge between patients and healthcare professionals, providing easy booking system for medical services via the Telegram platform.

 !!! warning
     The MedSync WebApp is for demonstration purposes only and not intended for actual medical services.